 I have been playing around Vermont, Upstate New York & New Hampshire for quite a few years.
 You'll find me often on busking on Church Street in Burlington or playing solo shows around the state.
 I also play with Spider Roulette and in a few duets.

-Since retirement I've spent my summers in Vermont, playing 3-5 gigs a week.
-Before the cold sets in I head south.
-I usually spend September & October in the Charlotte NC area and then head south and west from November through February.
-March & April I'm back in the Charlotte area and then back to Vermont for the summer.
+For several years after retirement I spent my summers in Vermont, playing 3-5 gigs a week.
+Before the cold set in I would head south.
+I usually spent September & October in the Charlotte NC area and then head south and west from November through February.
+March & April I'd be back in the Charlotte area and then back to Vermont for the summer. in 2021 I relocated to Statesville, NC and am living here year-round and scheduling gigs in the area.